 Photo Captions: 1) Local women working in rice fields on Lateritic plateau ; 2) Mass flowering of Dipcadi concanense-critically endangered- ; 3) Endemic endangered Corynandra chelidonii mass flowering on Latertic Plateau-; 4) Vernacular seasonal huts with kitchen garden built on Sada5) Endemic endangered Corynandra chelidonii-Calandine Spider flower mass flowering next to Rice field on Lateritic Plateau.
 Copyright 1-4 Neha Rane & Saili Datar; 5 Neha Rane

 Prateik More (Mammal & Butterfly expert & wildlife photographer)

 Synopsis and Position

-The research project aims to employ an integrated approach of ecology, cultural studies, archaeology and sociology to understand the living Socio-cultural and Socio-ecological association of local communities with Lateritic ecosystems in the Ratnagiri District of Maharashtra.
+The research project aims to employ an integrated approach of ecology, cultural studies, archaeology and sociology to understand the living Socio-cultural and Socio-ecological association of local communities with Lateritic ecosystems.

 Objectives and Methods